isabella232/SC_RomainPouclet/For Instructor/03-swiftgen-script.md

 ## Talking head

-[TODO Romain: Each screencast must be independent.
-Don't assume the viewer has watched the previous screencast.
-Instead just assume they have the prerequisite knowledge (which may have come from watching the screencast, or may be something they learned on their own).
-So avoid saying "previous video", and instead give an introduction that explains where you're coming from even if they haven't watched the previous video.
-Also the video needs a proper Talking Head introduction before the demo.]

-Hi there!
-In the previous video, we added SwiftGen to the sample application and we got a type-safe way to dealing with Storyboards, instead of relying on string identifiers.

 Hey what's up everybody?
 This is Romain!

 I don't know about know, but I really feel that Swift's type safety is our best **asset**.
 Yet, we keep on relying on strings to write most of our apps.